 FCP supported with electric fence insulators on tree trunks, etc - As support for an FCP, do not use electric fence insulators directly mounted to tree trunks, wooden fence posts, sides of houses, etc. If an FCP is sturdily supported at the ends and center, simple devices made from small diameter PVC pipe, etc, can push horizontally running FCP wires a foot away from vertically oriented posts, trunks, and then spray-painted with a color to blend with surroundings.

 FCP too close to parallel running dielectric or conductive materials - To the extent possible keep the FCP 5 feet away from parallel running extents of any material.
 If support posts for a fence are being use to support the FCP as well, try to get the FCP at least two or three feet above the fence.
 We understand that "appearance" issues at your site may not allow desired clearance.
-Creating a foot or two horizontal clearance a little below the top of a wooden fence may attain most of the clearance benefit.
+Creating a foot or two horizontal clearance a little below the top of a wooden fence may attain much of the clearance benefit.

 Trees, Large Structures Inside Bend of Inverted L - Other than right next to the wire, the highest RF field strengths of an inverted L occur inside the rectangle scribed by vertical, horizontal and ground.
-A particular lossy item such as a tree inside the bend will result in far more loss in watts than in front of the bend or well out to the sides.
-We have measured instances of 2-3 dB improvement cutting down trees inside the bend of an L.
+A particular lossy item such as a tree inside the bend will result in far more loss in watts than the same tree in front of the bend or well out to the sides.
+We have measured instances of 2-3 dB RBN improvement cutting down trees inside the bend of an L.